digitalsonic/HighScalability-Proxy/README.md

 The proxy is hosted on CloudFoundry.com which is an opensource PaaS.

 You can visit [http://highscalability-proxy.cloudfoundry.com](http://highscalability-proxy.cloudfoundry.com) to read the latest articles.

 Your RSS reader can use this link - [http://highscalability-proxy.cloudfoundry.com/rss](http://highscalability-proxy.cloudfoundry.com/rss).
+You can also get the original RSS contents at [http://highscalability-proxy.cloudfoundry.com/origin_rss](http://highscalability-proxy.cloudfoundry.com/origin_rss).